 Is Nubuck Better than Leather?

-Although there is no evidence to prove that Nubuck is better than leather, the only difference between the two is the feel and appearance.
+Although there is no evidence to prove that Nubuck is better than different types of leather, the only difference between the two is the feel and appearance.
 While Nubuck and leather both share a softness, especially involving full-grain leather, Nubuck carries a unique, striking quality of a velvety texture that separates it from leather.
 This texture is due to the soft bristles that add to this uniqueness.

 Is Nubuck Leather Expensive?